-Other than a restaurant for the locals and visitors the project houses community kitchens, spaces for local associations and clubs and a range of community functions. Åens Hus becomes a signature building for Trælasten’s ambitions to create strong local communities and promote sustainability in everyday life.
+Other than a restaurant for the locals and visitors, the project houses community workshop, spaces for local associations and a range of community functions. Åens Hus becomes a signature building for Trælasten’s ambitions to create strong local communities and promote sustainability in everyday life.